Doubtful Baptisms—the need for conditional sacraments

 4. “Baptism of desire”

-Concerned lay people may also be told that they have nothing to worry about because if they were not validly baptised, they will receive baptism of desire.
+Concerned lay people may also be told that they have nothing to worry about because, if they were not validly baptised, they will benefit from the effects of what is called “baptism of desire.”

 Baptism of desire is an extraordinary means of justification.
 St. Thomas Aquinas taught that it was possible that